Know The Types Of A Cracked Tooth, Symptoms & Relief

 Cracked teeth can lead to functional problems and cosmetic concerns, but treatment options are available.
 Should you notice a cracked tooth or suspect that you may have damaged one, be sure to talk to your dentist about how to relieve your pain and discomfort.
 Acting quickly may ultimately save your tooth.

 Are you in pain due to a cracked tooth?
 Do not wait.
 Contact Suburban Essex Dental now.
 We are located in West Orange, NJ, Suburban Essex County.
-We have been rated “Top Dentist” in the New Jersey Monthly for the past 7 years and are still running.
+We have been rated “Top Dentist” in the New Jersey Monthly since 2012 and are still running.
 Contact Us to schedule your appointment today.